Kibeyy/Kibeyy/README.md

-- 👋 Hi, I’m @Kibeyy
+- 👋 Hi, I’m Collins Kibe
-- 👀 I’m interested in python coding
+- 👀 Passionate Android Developer
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Kotlin
-- 💞️ I’m looking to collaborate on py projects
+- 💞️ I’m looking to collaborate on android projects
-- 📫 How to reach me @_.kibe_r
+- 📫 Reach me at collinskibe6477@gmail.com

 <!---
 Kibeyy/Kibeyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.